 Health, safety, and nutrition in early childhood education are of utmost importance when it comes to operating a high-quality childcare center.
-While health and safety might seem like basic elements of a good childcare facility, these factors can often be overlooked or neglected.
+While health and safety might seem like basic elements of a good childcare facility, these factors can support the cognitive development of preschoolers.
 Whether you are a parent searching for the right childcare center for your child or a daycare operator, health and safety should be one of your top priorities.

 A clean childcare center looks good to prospective families.
 It also creates a safe environment for the children and educators.
 Clean surfaces help prevent the spread of illness, which is common in an early childhood setting.

 Achieving a clean space boils down to having a consistent routine.
 Ensure that the physical environment is tidy and disinfected on a daily basis is key.
 Here are some supplies that are useful to have on hand: